TangibleInc/design/readme.md

 # Design

-The Design library provides the building blocks for creating design systems.
+The Design library provides building blocks for creating design systems.
 It's a toolbox of consistent design elements and user-interface components.

 It is a modular, embeddable, customizable library with **local styles and scripts**.
 Features can be loaded individually without affecting the global CSS styling.
 Suitable for use with WordPress plugins, frontend UI or admin screen, where there is already a global stylesheet.
 It can also be used as a full site theming solution when built with no CSS class prefix.

 It is a "Sass first" library, meant for importing parts as needed, using variables to customize the design tokens and component styles.
-Unlike Bootstrap, which bundles a large amount of unused CSS variables and classes, prefer to use **Sass variables, mixins, placeholders** that only produce any CSS when they're used.
+Instead of bundling a large amount of unused CSS variables and classes, prefer to use **Sass variables, mixins, placeholders** that only produce any CSS when they're used.

 The entire design system can be represented in JSON format for use with JavaScript/TypeScript/React, and potentially visual builders and design tools such as Figma.